codeforeauclaire/vms/README.md

 ### TODO: MVP

-1. Get all the way through commiting git code from the dev server?
- 1. Need quick way to get credentials on there then...
- 1. Don't forget to add instructions how to edit files in windows way?
-Putty ftp or something?
- 1. Install a few packages quickly after it's spun up?
-Like git.
 1. Implement old server deletion as garbage collection, not jobs
  1. Query the DigitalOcean API to find servers over a set age, and delete them
  1. Figure out how to do this within single Meteor instance, not a cron or job thing